Chad WinklerAdjunct Professor, Trumpet

 Originally from Morgantown, WV, Winkler earned his Bachelor of Music degree from West Virginia University, where he studied with his father, Dr. John Winkler.
 Winkler earned his Master of Music degree from Duquesne University, where he studied with retired Pittsburgh Symphony Principal Trumpet, George Vosburgh.

-Chad and his wife Elissa, owner of Bethel Park Music Studio, live in Bethel Park, PA with their son, Hudson, and daughter, Selah.
+Chad and his wife Elissa, Music Director at Beverly Heights Church, live in Mt.
+Lebanon, PA with their son, Hudson, and daughter, Selah.